Hermitian and non-Hermitian topology in active matter: Non-Hermitian band topology

 We comment on the generalization of the main result of the non-Bloch band theory.
 The eigenvalue equation of a 1D non-Hermitian tight-binding system can be written as an algebraic equation for $\beta$ of $2M$ degrees.
 We denote the solutions of the eigenvalue equation by $\beta_1,\dots,\beta_{2M}$, which satisfy $\left|\beta_1\right|\leq\cdots\leq\left|\beta_{2M}\right|$.
 Reference \cite{Yokomizo2019} has shown that the generalized Brillouin zone is formed by the trajectories of $\beta_M$ and $\beta_{M+1}$, satisfying

-Additionally, Ref.~\cite{Yang2020} has shown that the generalized Brillouin zones are composed of the multiple curves formed by Eq.~(\ref{generalcase}), which become closed curves encircling the origin of the complex plane and can possess some cusps where the curves are indifferentiable.
+Additionally, Ref.~\cite{Yang2020} has shown that the generalized Brillouin zones are composed of the multiple curves formed by Eq.~(\ref{generalcase}), which become closed curves encircling the origin of the $\beta(=e^{ik})$ plane and can possess some cusps where the curves are indifferentiable.
 We remark that the existence of the cusps indicates a novel type of topological phase transition.
-Indeed, Ref.~\cite{Yokomizo2020b} has found that topological semimetal phases appear as intermediate phases between topologically trivial and nontrivial phases, and the exceptional points are stable against perturbations in the topological semimetal phase due to the cusps.
-Equation~(\ref{generalcase}) can be understood as the condition that the localization lengths of the ``plane waves'' expressed by $\beta_M$ and $\beta_{M+1}$ are equivalent.
+Indeed, Ref.~\cite{Yokomizo2020b} has found that a topological semimetal phase appears as an intermediate phase between topologically trivial and nontrivial phases, and gap-closing points (exceptional points) are stable against perturbations in the topological semimetal phase due to the cusps.
+Equation~(\ref{generalcase}) can be understood as the condition that the localization lengths of ``plane waves'' expressed by $\beta_M$ and $\beta_{M+1}$ are equivalent.
 Said differently, the condition for the generalized Brillouin zone means the formation condition of the standing wave by the plane waves.
-It is worthnoting that the generalized Brillouin zone and the corresponding continuum energy bands are independent of boundary conditions of open-boundary systems despite the spatial localization of the bulk eigenstates at the edges.
+It is worth noting that the generalized Brillouin zone and the corresponding continuum energy band are independent of boundary conditions of open-boundary systems despite the spatial localization of the bulk eigenstates at the edge.